Kyagara/hagelslag/README.md

 Install the [mongoc driver libraries](https://www.mongodb.com/docs/languages/c/c-driver/current/libmongoc/tutorials/obtaining-libraries/installing/).

-Run `make`.
+Run `make` in the project root.
 You can also pass flags to it, for example:

 ```
 make SCANNER=MINECRAFT THREADS=16 DATABASE_URI=mongodb...
 TASKS_PER_THREAD=16
 ```

+Use `make clean` after changing flags value, specially the `SCANNER` flag.

 ## Ideas